5 Tips to Build a Sustainable Capsule Wardrobe that Lasts

 Do you find yourself bored and uninspired with your closet?
-While buying a whole new wardrobe might seem expensive or wasteful, building a capsule wardrobe might be the most sustainable fit for your budget and the environment.
+Instead of buying all new clothes, a capsule wardrobe could be more sustainable for your budget and the environment.

 What is a Capsule Wardrobe?

 Ever heard of decision fatigue?
 With too many options, it’s possible to feel overwhelmed or like you have “nothing to wear” within your closet.
-To build a capsule wardrobe, you will need a set number of clothes, shoes, and accessories that allow you to create a variety of outfits.
-By having pieces that easily mix-and-match, you can pull an outfit together quickly.
+A capsule wardrobe helps you avoid impulse purchases and choose pieces that mix and match easily.
 This gives you freedom and flexibility, without having to sacrifice your confidence.

 Why is a Capsule Wardrobe a More Sustainable Option?

 With fast fashion harming our planet, creating a capsule wardrobe is one eco-friendly way to reduce buying trends and find timeless clothing that you love.
 With fewer options in your closet, you may be less likely to buy the latest trend.
-By being more mindful with purchases that will last longer than the average fashion cycle trend of 1 week, starting a capsule wardrobe with quality pieces will help reduce waste and save you money.
+With the average fashion cycle trend of 1 week, starting a capsule wardrobe with quality pieces will help reduce waste and save you money.

 Building a capsule wardrobe can feel overwhelming, and you might worry about emptying your wallet to do so.
 Luckily, this doesn’t have to be the case.
-Here are 4 steps to creating a capsule wardrobe with pieces that you love:
+Here are 5 simple steps to creating a capsule wardrobe with pieces that you love:

 Finding your personal style isn’t a process that’s going to happen overnight.
 Before throwing out your whole wardrobe, think about what outfits inspire you.
 Pinterest is a great source to create a vision board of what vibe you’re interested in by the season or occasion.